sarajosephs/ProjectB/index.md

     frameborder="0">
 </iframe>

 Now let’s analyze the difference in people's income per borough.
 The dataset contained information about income per capita in each borough-block-bot (BBL) and from this we could calculate the mean income per capita in each borough.
-It seems that the Bronx, Brooklyn, Queens and Staten Island have similar incomes whereas the people from Manhattan have considerably more income.
+It seems that the Bronx, Brooklyn and Queens have similar incomes whereas the people of Staten Island have a bit more and people from Manhattan have considerably more income.

 ![NYC income](income.png "income")